 Kaamos (or the two-month-long Polar Night), begins in November when the sun no longer rises above the horizon.
 The darkness then takes on a blue and violet colour.

 The reindeer is an icon of Lapland and outnumber the people in the province.

-Michaelmas begins on September 29th and occurs when winter’s gate creaks open and the wait for snow begins.
+Michaelmas begins on 29 September and occurs when winter’s gate creaks open and the wait for snow begins.
 Up north the first snow falls in October, and the region has permanent cover by November.

 In Northern Finland, winter lasts around six months.